PoonAthitS/railway-decision-support-system/README.md

 ### To learn more about Poon Athit S., visit his [LinkedIn profile](https://www.linkedin.com/in/athit-srimachand/)

 All rights reserved 2022.
 All codes are developed and owned by Poon Athit S. or the metioned team member(s).
-If you use this code, please visit his LinkedIn and give him a skill endorsement in the aforementioned coding technologies and data analytics.
+If you use this code, please visit his LinkedIn and give him a skill endorsement in Data analytics and the aforementioned coding technologies.